frhl/wes_ko_ukbb/README.md

 * Setup SAIGE pipeline (fit null)
 * setup SAIGE pipeline (SPA test)
 * get phenotypes (Teresa)
-* extract allels that are compound hetz.
+* (DONE) extract allels that are compound hetz.
 Validate with known compound hetz analysis.
+* extract allele consequence for compound hetz/homozygous individuals.
 * run saige with with sparse matrix and fake VCF files that represent knockouts.
 (Notice, that we treat these files as single markers and not genesets!).
 Note: when running SAIGE, you can use the full file with non white british.
 These will be removed since GRM is created on only WB.

 ## Current pipeline: